ntamas/netctrl/README.rst

 Precompiled binaries
 ====================

-Follow `this link <http://hal.elte.hu/~nepusz/files/netctrl>`_ for precompiled packages for Linux systems running on 64-bit processors.
+Follow `this link <http://hal.elte.hu/~nepusz/files/netctrl>`_ for precompiled packages for Linux systems running on 32-bit or 64-bit processors.

-If you are running a different system (e.g., Windows or Mac OS X) or you are on a 32-bit architecture, you have to compile ``netctrl`` yourself;
-please proceed to the `Compiling from source code`_ section.
+If you are running a different system (e.g., Windows or Mac OS X), you have to compile ``netctrl`` yourself; please proceed to the `Compiling from source code`_ section.
 You must also compile ``netctrl`` yourself if you need the bleeding edge version as the packages at the above URL are not guaranteed to be updated regularly.
 However, they could safely be used to check out ``netctrl`` quickly without having to go through all the hassle with compiling ``netctrl`` from source.

 If you are using a precompiled binary, please proceed to the Usage_ section for usage instructions.